Kenneth C. MurphyPartner

 Casey is a past member of the City Bar Association Criminal Law Committee and past Chair of the Subcommittee on Video Taping of Custodial Investigations where he was the Program Chair for the City Bar program entitled, “Interrogation and Confession: Is it Time to Require the Videotaping of Custodial Interrogations and Should Expert Testimony on Reliability of Confessions be Admitted?”
 He has also lectured on developments in federal constitutional law regarding body cavity searches and individual rights.

-Casey has been named a Super Lawyer in the Metro New York Area for White-Collar Criminal Defense from 2011-2018.
+Casey has been named a Super Lawyer in the Metro New York Area for White-Collar Criminal Defense from 2011-2018 and 2021.

 While attending Binghamton University, Casey was an NCAA Academic All-American in swimming and a recipient of the State University of New York Athletic Conference Jack Fulton Lifetime Achievement Award.